 Incomplete grades not cleared by the end of the sixth week following the due date of the final coursework will automatically be assigned grade of “F.”

 We are an approved provider for the Pennsylvania Department of Education Act 48 professional development requirements.
 These requirements are for teachers certified for Pennsylvania.
-Courses for credit qualify for PA Act 48 standards; non-credit coursework does not qualify.
+Courses for credit qualify for PA Act 48 standards; non-credit coursework earns activity hours.
 A three-credit graduate course requires outside work and is posted as Act 48 90 hour equivalency.
 Students must supply their unique PA Act 48 Professional Personal ID number upon registration in order to have their credit course posted.
 Students should log in to the PA Department of Education website (www.pde.state.pa.us) to obtain this ID number.
 Act 48 posting to the State occurs at the end of each month after final grading for coursework is complete.